PhoenixTales/phoenix-docs/lore/orcish.md

 Flosha: <!--Ich habe bezüglich der orkischen Sprache eine gewisse Logik entwickelt, mit der die Begriffe der Orks einen Sinn ergeben und mit der man einfache Sätze bilden kann.
 Es fehlen noch einige Wörter.
 Alles wurde entwickelt anhand der Wortfetzen, die es im Spiel schon gibt.
 Grau hinterlegt sind alle Begriffe, die in Gothic selbst vorkamen; alle Übersetzungen und Beschreibungen sind von Florian, mit Ausnahme der wenigen, die im Spiel selbst bereits gegeben werden (sowie Krushak = Schläfer, Ur-Shak = Sohn von Geist).-->
-In have developed an (incomplete) orcish language and a certain logique, by which the orcish terms that we know make sense and from which I deduced various "roots" through which we can form additional words and simple sentences.
+I have developed an (incomplete) orcish language and a certain logique, by which the orcish terms that we know make sense and from which I deduced various "roots" through which we can form additional words and simple sentences.
 Everything has been developed through the few words and fragments present in the game version(s) and documents.

 All the translations or "meanings" and explanations of the words are by me with an exception of the few explanations that are already given in the game (such as Ur-Shak = "Son of Ghost").